Atlas-OS/docs/docs/faq-and-troubleshooting/common-questions/windows-editions.md

 **Atlas does not officially support or recommend Windows Home editions due to its limited amount of customization, meaning some of Atlas' configurations might not apply.**

-## :material-check: What's officially supported
+## :material-check: What's Officially Supported

-Below is an ordered list of which Windows editions Atlas supports.
-Keep in mind that Atlas is only officially tested with **Enterprise** and **Pro**, so those are what we recommend.
+Atlas is officially tested with Windows **Professional** and **Enterprise**.
+A full list of all the editions that should theoretically work without issues is below:

 1. Windows Pro
 1. Windows Enterprise